deepj/inv/Readme.md

 # The Challenge of Accesses

-Hello prospective co-worker.
-Today you stand before the challenge of accesses.
-We have prepared a bare skeleton app that you can use to complete this challenge using **our** preferred set of tools ie. [activerecord](https://github.com/rails/rails/tree/master/activerecord), [grape](https://github.com/ruby-grape/grape) and [rspec](https://github.com/rspec/rspec).
+I have prepared a bare skeleton app that you can use to complete this challenge using **my** preferred set of tools ie. [activerecord](https://github.com/rails/rails/tree/master/activerecord), [grape](https://github.com/ruby-grape/grape) and [rspec](https://github.com/rspec/rspec).
 Should you decide for another set of tools, you are free to do so provided you stay within the Ruby world.
 However be warned that you are responsible for your tools.
 Their failure is your own.

 ## Workflow